TrainWeb.org Facebook Page

 Map: Mo 8 E 13 Topographic Maps

 It is unclear if this Seneca Creek tributary had received a stone arch bridge.
 If so, obviously the arch is no longer, replaced by a flat slab perhaps when B&O repurposed the old alignment into an access road to DS Tower; portions of the alignment-turned-road are of an aged asphalt surface.
-Beyond, the masonry bridge of the adjacent current alignment takes the shape of an arch.
+Beyond, the masonry of bridge 31A for the adjacent current alignment takes the shape of an arch.

 Ex-Crossing